No-7/adventures-in-textia-2-the-lost-tower/story/story.md

 ##Boss abilities and stuff

 - Mr. Paint: paints enemies maybe,
-- Giant Spider: Shoots webs,
+- Giant Spider: Shoots webs, climbs on ceiling, uses baby spiders
-- Santa Claus: Throws presents and/or snowballs,
+- Santa Claus: Throws presents and/or snowballs, uses sleigh or reigndeer in some way
 - Cubix Rube: Flips gravity maybe, shoots pixels at hero,
 - REWG: Throws dynamite,zaps your with lightning,
-- Nightmare: Maybe turns into the form of Drake the Duck-Dragon
+- Nightmare: turns into the form of Drake the Duck-Dragon, teleports
-- Warlock: uses other bosses abilities and combines abilities maybe
+- Warlock: uses other bosses abilities and combines abilities

 ##Common enemies

 - Paint Glob - found in Art Gallery
-- Portrait - found in Art Gallery
+- Haunted Portrait - found in Art Gallery
 - Spider - found in Dungeons
 - Dead Prisoner - found in Dungeons
+- Rat - found in Dungeons
 - Evil Elf - found in Freezer
 - Wolf - found in Freezer
+- Yeti - found in Freezer
 - Jigsaw Piece - found in Great Maze
 - Stone Golem - found in Great Maze
+- Archer - found in Great Maze
 - Mage - found in Tallest Steeple
 - Thunder Demon - found in Tallest Steeple
+- Ghost - found in Tallest Steeple
 - Glitch - found in Dream World
+- Mirage - found in Dream World
-- Optical Illusion - found in Dream World
+- Wisp - found in Dream World

 ##Midbosses